Mark Hamill: Other work

 After the success of Star Wars, Hamill found that audiences identified him very closely with Luke Skywalker.
 He became a teen idol, appearing on the cover of teen magazines such as Tiger Beat.
-He attempted to avoid being typecast by appearing in the 1978 film Corvette Summer and the better-known 1980 World War II film The Big Red One.
+He attempted to avoid being typecast by appearing in the 1978 film Corvette Summer and the 1980 World War II film The Big Red One.
 He also appeared in The Night the Lights Went Out in Georgia (1981) and Britannia Hospital (1982).
 Further distancing himself from his early blockbuster role, Hamill started acting on Broadway, starring in plays such as The Elephant Man (1979), Amadeus (1983), Harrigan 'N Hart (1985, for which he received a Drama Desk Award nomination), Room Service (1986) and The Nerd (1987–88).
 When Amadeus was adapted for film in 1984, Hamill auditioned to reprise his role as Mozart, but lost the part to Tom Hulce.
 A studio executive told the producers of the film, "I don't want Luke Skywalker in this film".
 The film director, Milos Forman told Hamill that, "No one is believing that the Luke Skywalker is the Mozart."
 Hamill also made television appearances—in a 1986 episode of Amazing Stories and a 1987 episode of Alfred Hitchcock Presents.

 After a six-year hiatus from film, Hamill returned to the big screen in the 1989 science-fiction film Slipstream.
 He continued to star in films throughout the 1990s, including Midnight Ride and The Guyver in 1991, the 1995 remake of Village of the Damned, and the 1998 Swedish action film Hamilton.
 Hamill appeared in Jay and Silent Bob Strike Back (2001) as the supervillain Cocknocker, a role that is a parody both of himself and of roles he played in the past.